PathologyDataScience/HistomicsML2/docs/data-create.rst

   $ docker run -it --rm --name convertslide -v "$PWD":/dataset cancerdatascience/hml_dataset_gpu:1.0 bash scripts/create_tiff.sh /dataset/svs /dataset/tif

-Here the -v option mounts the base project folder to ``/dataset`` inside the docker container.
-Parameters of the bash script ``create_tiff.sh`` can be adjusted to change the input and output directories.
+Here ``/dataset/svs`` is the path of the whole-slide images inside the data creation docker, and ``/dataset/tif`` is the location where the converted tif files will be generated.
+The generated tifs will appear in the tif subdirectory on the local file system as well.

 5. Generate superpixel segmentation